If you’re planning a trip to the Land of Smiles in the near future, make sure you register for travel insurance before

-While I’ve been living with a severe case of Wanderlust since the age of 12, my trip the Thailand reignited my need to travel with a vengeance.
+While I’ve been living with a severe case of Wanderlust since the age of 12, my trip to Thailand reignited my need to travel with a vengeance.

 Today I wanted to share with you a list of things you should know before going to Thailand.
 I was aware of some of these before I arrived in Bangkok, while others were a more of a shocking surprise once I got there.

 39 Things You Need to Know Before Traveling to Thailand